l-lin/angular-datatables/.github/ISSUE_TEMPLATE.md

 ## What versions you are using?

 - angular version:
 - jquery version:
 - datatables version:
 - angular-datatables version:
+- angular-MM version:

 ## What's the problem?